cs340-25/Skull-Scan/README.md

 # Skull Scan
-This is a set of software that classifies images using libraries and model from Hugging Face Hub The first goal is for this software to accurately identify whether an image of a head is fresh or skeletal.
+This is a set of software that classifies images using libraries and model from Hugging Face Hub.
+The first goal is for this software to accurately identify whether an image of a head is fresh or skeletal.
 The stretch goal is to match a pair of image by identifying if a picture of a skull and a fresh head are of the same person.